60th Annual Grammy Awards

 The 60th Annual Grammy Awards ceremony was held on January 28, 2018.
 The CBS network broadcast the show live from Madison Square Garden in New York City.
 The show was moved to January to avoid coinciding with the 2018 Winter Olympics in Pyeongchang, as was the case in 2010 and 2014.
 James Corden returned as host.

 The ceremony recognizes the best recordings, compositions and artists of the eligibility year, which ran from October 1, 2016, to September 30, 2017.
-The nominations were announced on November 28, 2017.
 The "pre-telecast" ceremony (officially named The Premiere Ceremony) was held on the same day prior to the main ceremony.

-Bruno Mars was nominated for six awards and won all six on the night.
+The nominations were announced on November 28, 2017 with Jay-Z leading the nomination with eight, followed by Kendrick Lamar with seven.
+Bruno Mars won all his six nominations, becoming the eighth artist who have won Album, Record, and Song of the Year in one night.
+Canadian singer Alessia Cara won for Best New Artist.